-During 2010, the eight hospitals collectively reported 34 CLABSIs to NHSN.
+During 2011, the eight hospitals collectively reported 20 CLABSIs to NHSN.
 The rate of CLABSIs in each of the eight hospitals was compared to the rate in all NHSN hospitals reporting CLABSIs for inpatient locations of the same type.
 An inpatient location is where in the facility the patient was cared for when the infection was detected.
 This allows a fair comparison between the local hospital and the NHSN hospitals.
 While it is inappropriate to compare one hospital to another because of the differences in the patient populations and acuity, it is appropriate to evaluate each hospital against the NHSN hospital benchmark rates for like locations.

-The CLABSI rate is calculated per 1000 central line-days by dividing the number of CLBSIs by the number of central line-days and multiplying the result by 1000.
+The CLABSI rate is calculated per 1000 central line-days by dividing the number of CLABSIs by the number of central line-days and multiplying the result by 1000.

-Results: In six of the eight hospitals, the CLABSI rate was not statistically different than the NHSN rate; in two, it was statistically higher than the NHSN rate.
+Results: In six of the eight hospitals, the CLABSI rate was not statistically different than the NHSN rate; in one, it was statistically higher than the NHSN rate and in one, it was statistically lower than the NHSN rate.